Skip to main content

 If This Has Happened to You

-• Divorced spouses: If a divorce decree awards the home to one spouse but the policy is still in both names (or the wrong name), insurable interest issues can arise.
+• Divorce-related ownership changes.
+When a divorce decree awards the home to one spouse but the policy still names both (or the wrong one), the analysis can get complicated.
+Specifics belong with the family law and insurance coverage attorneys handling the matter.

-• Inherited property:If a parent dies and leaves a home to multiple children, each child’s insurable interest may be only a fractional share of the property value.
+• Inherited property.When a parent dies and leaves a home to multiple children, the analysis of each child's insurable interest is fact-specific and generally belongs with the probate or trust attorney handling the estate.

-• Contract purchasers: Someone who is in the process of buying a home under a purchase agreement has an insurable interest, but its value depends on the terms of the contract.
+• Contract purchasers.
+Someone in the process of buying a home under a purchase agreement typically has an insurable interest; its valuation depends on the contract terms.
+The real estate and insurance professionals on the transaction generally address this at closing.

-• Landlord-tenant situations: A tenant who has made substantial improvements to a property has an insurable interest in those improvements, but not in the building itself.
+• Landlord-tenant improvements.
+A tenant who has made substantial improvements to a leased property generally has an insurable interest in those improvements distinct from the building itself.
+The lease terms drive the analysis.

 How to Protect Yourself